Pairan/spacore/docs/appCore.md

 The `AppCore` further offers a notification system, that let's the developer register custom events and subscribe to these across the app.
 This could as an example be a successful login or a logout.
 Loaded components could react on that as they get notified after they have subscribed to it.

+In the latest version the `ApiCall` http client was added to enable easy access to backend APIs.
+The documentation on that is found in [ApiCall()](./ApiCall.md).

 A simple `<script type="module" src="">` tag within the main HTML document gets the `AppCore` loaded.

 Further it supports switching between light and dark theme and makes changes persistent by saving the choice in the `localStorage` (key `theme`).